sm1215/tallymin/README.md

 If the score column is sorted, columns will be re-sorted after each score update to maintain dynamic ordering.

 todo
-  - add quicksorts events when a new row is added to main table
   - add quicksorts buttons and events when a new row is added to quicksorts table
   - hookup clear button functionality, add one to main table
   - add delete last row button to quickscores
   - allow the quickscores table to hide on the side of the screen under a tab
+  - migrate instructions to the page itself
   - add a table that displays the history, there's a tradeoff here with how much screen real estate we have available and how much value this would add. might not add this
   - persist table state and history through refresh
-  - migrate instructions to the page itself
   - adjust styles to better fit mobile portrait
   - add hover ability for truncated text